I have received a copy of the Guiding Principles. Does this mean I am going to get kicked out, or something is going to happen to my home?

 - A signal that residents need to prepare for anything, or do anything (other than become informed and join in the conversation, if they wish).

 ANSWER: MPHA’s funding from the federal government is not enough to address the major structural problems across our 6,000 public housing units.
-We do not want to lose any of this vital housing.
+We estimate we will face about $137 million in major repair needs across our properties in 2018.
+To address these needs, Congress in recent years has awarded $10 million a year.
+This mismatch cannot continue, and we do not want to lose any of this vital housing.
 So we are beginning a process to explore how we can look beyond federal government funding and preserve our housing for the future.
 Before this exploring process begins, we wanted to put our values and our commitment to residents in black-and-white–that’s where the Guiding Principles come in.

 Are you selling public housing to private developers in order to get rid of low-income tenants?